Softonic

-Softonic is a Spanish software download platform that distributes, categorizes, and evaluates programs for Windows, Android, and Mac.
+Softonic is a Spanish software download platform that distributes, categorizes, and evaluates programs for Windows, Android, and Mac, and is available in 18 languages.
 The platform was founded in Barcelona, Catalonia, Spain, in June 1997.
+The company is headquartered in Barcelona and led by CEO Fiona Garvey.

+In the past, Softonic was accused of questionable business practices and spreading malware, including through its "Softonic Downloader".
+Softonic has stated that it applies a "multi-layer security system" to all files in its catalog, scanning each one with multiple antivirus engines prior to publication.

 History

 Softonic started in 1997 as a file-oriented download service called Shareware Intercom, at Intercom Online (Grupo Intercom), a provider of Internet services in Cerdanyola del Vallès, near Barcelona (Catalonia, Spain).
 Files came from the "Files Library Intercom BBS" at Intercom Online, using a "5-step semi-automated process".
 The company also offered monthly CDs of its software library.
-In 1999, the service was described by El Tiempo as having a "generosity of games, antiviruses, education and the long, seductive et cetera."
+In 1999, the service was described by El Tiempo as having a "generosity of games, antiviruses, education and the long, seductive et cetera".
 In 2000, the company became independent under the name Softonic.

 In 2004, Softonic was made available in German, and in 2005, English.
-Initially, the service was oriented only to downloads of DOS and Windows software, but it eventually had software downloads for Mac and mobile platforms.
+Initially, the service was for downloads of MS-DOS and Windows software.
+Mac and mobile platforms were later added.

 In 2013, Partners Group acquired 30% of the shares, paying more than 82 million euros.
 At the end of 2014, Softonic announced that a headcount reduction procedure would be carried out as a cost-cutting measure, allegedly due to financial and organizational reasons.
 In December, the company formalized the dismissal of 156 employees.

 In February 2015, Scott Arpajian, co-founder of Download.com, became the CEO, succeeding founder Tomás Diago.